 A hospital mobile app without accessibility is like a fitness app without a workout program.
 Your app should definitely be accessible for people with disabilities, for example poor sight or color blindness.
 To make your app accessible, you can use standard solutions from Google and Apple.
-They give developers an ability to implement features like Voice Access or TalkBack into your hospital app.
+They give healthcare app developers an ability to implement features like Voice Access or TalkBack into your hospital app.

 Development time: 3-10 days

 These are the best features for an mHealth mobile application.
 You can include some or all of them in your hospital application and determine the cost of the healthcare application development.
 Each of these features will definitely be beneficial for your app.

 Apart from these features, there are also some requirements for a medical app that we want to share with you.
 From our experience, a good mHealth app has to meet these criteria: